maelyg/ONTViSc-hands-on-training/README.md

 <p align="left"><img src="images/ONT300_nanoplot.png" width="1000"></p>

 If we compare the plot profiles, we can see that the data distribution looks very different between the 2 samples.
-In MT001, most of the reads are short, so we might skip the quality filtering step as most of the data will be filtered out.
+In MT001, most of the reads are short, so we will not perform a quality filtering step as most of the data would otherwise be filtered out.
-In ONT300, we recover a lot of reads that are 10k in length so we can confidently perform a quality filtering step based on length since the sample was an amplicon and was seqeunced at very high depth.
+In ONT300, we recover a lot of reads that are 10k in length so we can confidently perform a quality filtering step based on length since the sample was an amplicon and was sequenced at very high depth.

 ## Example of whole genome sequencing
 **Sample MT001, MT002, MT010 and MT011** are samples that were derived using direct cDNA sequencing kit (SQK-DCS109) followed by whole genome sequencing using [Flongle](https://nanoporetech.com/products/sequence/flongle).
 Double-stranded (ds) cDNA was synthesised using random hexamers.